kozer/ethereum-react-starter/README.md

-# Getting Started with Create React App
+# Getting Started with Ethereum React Starter

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You need to install _Ganache_ first.

+Open _Ganache_ and press _QuickStart_ in order to deploy a local blockchain.

+`truffle.config.js` is configured to listen to this local server.

 ## Available Scripts